geonhee619/PersonalNotebooks/README.md

-# A Compilation of Personal Notebooks
+# A Compilation of Personal Scribbles in Stats

 ## (1) Modeling the Japanese Yield Curve
  - Model: Dynamic Nelson-Siegel + Stochastic Volatility